 If you want to land a book deal, you will need a literary agent and a book proposal.
-If you want a literary agent, you need to write a fantastic query letter to convince that agent to represent you.
+If you want a particular agent, you need to write an effective query letter to convince that agent to represent you.

 The average author might need to send 50 query letters before receiving one reply, but take heart.
 You can improve your query letter using this article — or you can switch to self-publishing using the myriad of articles available on this site!

 Everything you need to craft a great query letter is in this post.
 Whether you’re selling your first novel or you have decades of writing experience, this guide will help you avoid the slush pile and secure a bona fide literary agent.